awsdocs/aws-cloudformation-user-guide/doc_source/gettingstarted.templatebasics.md

 To avoid this problem, you need a way to specify the right AMI ID based on a conditional input \(in this example, the region where the stack is created\)\.
 There are two template features that can help, the Mappings object and the `AWS::Region` pseudo parameter\.

 The `AWS::Region` pseudo parameter is a value that CloudFormation resolves as the region where the stack is created\.
 Pseudo parameters are resolved by CloudFormation when you create the stack\.
 Mappings enable you to use an input value as a condition that determines another value\.
 Similar to a switch statement, a mapping associates one set of values with another\.
 Using the `AWS::Region` parameter together with a mapping, you can ensure that an AMI ID appropriate to the region is specified\.
-The following template contains a Mappings object with a mapping named RegionMap that is used to map an AMI ID to the appropriate region\.
+The following template contains a Mappings object with a mapping named RegionMap that's used to map an AMI ID to the appropriate region\.

 ### JSON<a name="gettingstarted.templatebasics.mappings.json"></a>